MIRA-KUMAR/Leetcode-Learning/README.md

 Return the sum of the three integers.

+# LeetCode 17.
+Letter Combinations of a Phone Number

+Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
+Return the answer in any order.

+A mapping of digit to letters (just like on the telephone buttons) is given below.
+Note that 1 does not map to any letters.

 # LeetCode 20: Valid Parentheses

 Given a string s containing just the characters `'(', ')', '{', '}', '[' and ']'`, determine if the input string is valid.